 Validation, HTML, Text Editor, Options Dialog Box

-These settings allow you to set preferences for how the HTML editor checks for correct syntax in your document.
+These settings allow you to set preferences for how the HTML editor checks the syntax of HTML markup in your document.

 To access this dialog box

-In Microsoft Visual Web Developer, click Tools, and then click Options.
+In Visual Web Developer, in the menu bar, choose Tools, Options.

 The Options dialog box opens.

-In the left panel, expand the Text Editor node, expand the HTML node, and click Validation.
+In the left panel, expand the Text Editor node, expand the HTML node, and then choose Validation.

 If you have configured your environment settings for Web development, the Validation node is at the top level.
 For more information about environment settings, see How to: Change Select Settings.

-Additional HTML options can be found under the HTML Designer node, which is visible if the Show all settings check box is selected.
+Additional options for working with the HTML and CSS editors can be found under the HTML Designer node, which is visible if the Show all settings check box is selected.

-For more information about validation settings, see Markup Validation in Visual Web Developer.
+For more information about validation settings, see Markup Validation in Visual Studio.

-Select the check box to enable validation.
+Select the check box in order to enable validation.
 If the check box is not selected, the editor will not mark validation errors.

 The remaining check boxes allow you to fine-tune validation by specifying individual types of errors that you want the editor to mark.

 Some schemas do not offer options to mark individual types of errors.
-For example, if you select the target XHTML 1.1 Strict, all option check boxes are disabled because all types of errors are marked.
+For example, if you choose XHTML 1.1 as the target schema, all option check boxes are disabled, because in that case all types of errors are marked.